Show All Answers

-If you live in an area that does not have its own animal control, you may be able to find assistance through the Humane Society of Missouri» http://www.hsmo.org
+Liberty Animal Control provides service only within the corporate limits of the City of Liberty.
+You are encouraged to contact your local animal control, animal shelter or humane society to receive service for your area.
+A list of Kansas City-area animal control agencies can be found online.
+If you live in an area that does not have its own animal control, you may be able to find assistance through the Humane Society of Missouri»

-If you truly believe a wild animal is in need of assistance call the Missouri Department of Conservation (see link below) or the Lakeside Nature Center at 816-513-8960 for advice or visit their webpage at lakesidenaturecenter.org.
-Local Missouri Department of Conservation Contact»
+If you truly believe a wild animal is in need of assistance call the Missouri Department of Conservation (see link below) or the Lakeside Nature Center at 816.513.8960 for advice or visit their webpage »

 An approved backflow prevention assembly shall be installed where actual or potential hazards to the public potable water system exist.
 The type and degree of protection required shall be commensurate with the degree of hazard.
 (More information on the types of hazards and backflow prevention assemblies is available in the City of Liberty Code Ch.
 29 Water and Sewers; Article 3: Water, Division 2 – Cross Connection Control).
 City Code»